red-data-tools/red_amber/doc/DataFrame.md

 ### `join`

   - other is a DataFrame or a Arrow::Table.
-  - join_keys is keys shared by self and other to match with them.
+  - join_keys are keys shared by self and other to match with them. if join_keys is empty, common keys in self and other are chosen (natural join).

   ```ruby
   df = DataFrame.new(